HOUSTON VISA ATTORNEYS

 Some people don’t need a visa to come to the United States for business or pleasure.
 There are 39 countries that participate in the U.S.’s Visa Waiver Program, and under many circumstances, you can come to the U.S. without a visa at all.
 However, you must have an e-Passport and obtain travel authorization prior to your trip.

-Do You Need to Talk to an Attorney About Obtaining a Visa?
+Do You Need to Talk to a Houston Visa Attorney About Obtaining a Visa?

 For most people, working with an attorney is the simplest way to apply for a U.S. visa.
 Your attorney can answer all your questions, ensure you’re getting the right type of visa for your needs, and fill out and file all your paperwork for you.
 If you’re interested in obtaining a visa, we may be able to help you.
 Call our offices today to schedule a free, one-hour consultation.